sorinc03/swift-workshop/README.md

 ## Welcome to the Swift Workshop Repository!

 This course teaches you about the Swift language and how to create an iOS app from scratch using Xcode.
 You can find the files of the previous sessions here in case you need to catch up.
-Brought to you by Iulia Baltoi & Sorin.
+Brought to you by Iulia Baltoi & Sorin Cioban.
 Cesare De Cal is helping out.

 ### Session 1